anxkhn/OpynGPT/README.md

 # FreeGPTpy

-FreeGPTpy is a Python script that interacts with the OpenAI GPT-3.5 Turbo API to generate natural language responses based on user input.
-The unique feature of FreeGPTpy is that it operates without the need for authentication or API keys, making it an easy-to-use and accessible tool.
+FreeGPTpy is a Python module that facilitates interactions with the OpenAI GPT-3.5 Turbo API to generate natural language responses based on user input.
+Notably, FreeGPTpy operates without requiring authentication or API keys, providing a straightforward and accessible tool for natural language generation.

 ## Prerequisites

-Before running FreeGPTpy, make sure you have the following:
+Before using FreeGPTpy, ensure you have the following:

 - Python 3.x installed
 - The `requests` library installed.
 You can install it using: